startling/sixteen/readme.markdown

 pip install git+git://github.com/startling/sixteen.git
 ````

-## Next Up
+## up next:

-* Memory-Mapping, and a subclass of DCPU16 with memory-mapped output.
+* fix some quirks in the assembly parser
+* a web frontend for local and remote use
+* memory-mapped input, in preparation for the input specs.